byterubpay/byterub-site/_posts/2017-10-14-logs-for-the-Community-meeting-held-on-2017-10-14.md

 **\<nevvton>** I think it might be a good idea to come up with a doodle or smthg. if more people could come right before we could find out what dates suites best..
 **\<nevvton>** :)
 **\<msvb-lab>** serhack: Are you planning to come to Vienna in December?
-**\<ErCiccione>** msvb-lab: that's a good idea, i will write about this in #monero-dev let's see what they think about it, but we should definitely save the date for next year
+**\<ErCiccione>** msvb-lab: that's a good idea, i will write about this in #byterub-dev let's see what they think about it, but we should definitely save the date for next year
 **\<msvb-lab>** We should have this kind of calendar to be onboard Google Summer of Code too, without forgetting and passing it up.
 **\<sgp>** @rehrar will enough people be ok giving away their addresses?
 **\<rehrar>** even if it's just you and me sgp \<3